 Find out more about the Orthodox Marriage Service with this short summary (pdf)

 Some notes about Paperwork

-For the civil wedding: the couple must obtain the licence for marriage, or ‘blue papers’, from their local registry office six months prior to the wedding date.
+For the civil wedding: the couple must obtain the necessary certificates from their local registry office six months prior to the wedding date.

 For the Orthodox wedding: both the man and woman must produce a Certificate of Freedom from the Church where they were baptised stating that they have not contracted a marriage in the Orthodox Church.

 In cases of a mixed marriage, the non-Orthodox member should produce his/her Baptismal Certificate in place of a Certificate of Freedom.